 RQ2.
 When measures are non-equivalent, does correcting for this change the statistical significance or effect sizes of the replications?

 Answering these questions will contribute to understanding and addressing methodological challenges that are present in replication projects and beyond.
 First, previous research has not explored the degree to which a lack of ME across samples in replications and other collaborative projects presents an issue, both in terms of prevalence (RQ1) and impact (RQ2).
 By examining the issue for convenience samples, we can begin to explore the scope of this problem for one possible source of non-equivalence.
 Second, to the extent that measurement non-equivalence presents a problem, the analyses that we present here may serve as a template for researchers to consider ME as a part of their analysis plan in future replications and collaborative research projects and, based on our experience completing these analyses, we can make recommendations that may contribute to best practices moving forward.
 Finally, the results of this project will contribute to understanding whether different convenience sample sources tend to display measurement non-equivalence by examining multiple measures, which is useful more broadly than just replication research, especially given how common these sample sources are in psychology.
-Understanding whether different convenience samples are likely to display measurement non-equivalence will aid in the interpretation of all studies that use these samples and contribute to building a cumulative psychological science.”
+Understanding whether different convenience samples are likely to display measurement non-equivalence will aid in the interpretation of all studies that use these samples and contribute to building a cumulative psychological science.
+For an overview of the design of our study to answer each of our research questions, see the Study Design Table in our supplementary materials (osf.io/ht48z).

 Methods